ehn-dcc-development/hcert-dotnet/README.md

 var (isvalid, reason) = await verifier.Verify(cwt);

-// To check if certificate has been revoked RevocationVerifier revocationVerifier = new RevocationVerifier(revokationRepository);
+// To check if certificate has been revoked RevocationVerifier revocationVerifier = new RevocationVerifier(revocationRepository);
 var isRevoked = revocationVerifier.IsRevoked(cwt);
 ```